 Clearly, it’s a great, well-coded plugin that’s been well-received by the WordPress community and is a great way to make tables in WordPress.

-Now let’s have a look at the key features of the TablePress plugin:
+Now let’s have a look at the key features of the WordPress TablePress plugin:

-- Multiple import formats: TablePress allows you to import data from a variety of sources, including Excel, CSV, HTML, and JSON files, as well as construct tables from scratch using a WordPress table editor.
+- Multiple import formats: WordPress TablePress allows you to import data from a variety of sources, including Excel, CSV, HTML, and JSON files, as well as construct tables in WordPress from scratch using a WordPress table editor.

 - Export your tables: You may quickly export your tables in a CSV, HTML, or JSON file if you built them from within the TablePress interface.